hsingh17/Circle-Packing/README.md

 4. `C` to continue the animation
 5. `R` to restart the animation *(only when not paused)*

+# Contributing
+If you stumble upon this project and you find any bugs or just want something added to it feel free!

 *Project by Harjot Singh*